vardhandevarapalli/Photomanipulator/Opencvimplemetation/Readme.md

 - `resize2`: Resizes an image to a specified width and height using interpolation.
 - `rotate`: Rotates an image by a specified angle

-For more detailed information about each function, including the parameters and usage examples, please refer to the documentation or docstrings provided in the code.
+For more detailed information about each function, including the parameters and usage examples, please look at the documentation or docstrings provided in the code in the files `cv2image.py`, `cv2transform.py` and `cv2execute.py`.